-This appears to have been the same individual of whom we read at an earlier period of the history of France.
-"Notre Maitre Oris," the Inquisitor of the faith, was in the year 1534, sent to Sancerre to search for heretics; but the inhabitants, aware of his fondness for good cheer, treated him with such hospitality that he reported them to be a very good sort of people.
+^{} This appears to have been the same person of whom we read at an earlier period of the history of France.
+"Notre Maitre Oris," the inquisitor of the faith, was, in the year 1534, sent to Sancerre to search for heretics; but the inhabitants, aware of his fondness for good cheer, treated him with such hospitality, that he reported them to be a very good sort of people.
 His depute, Rocheli, returned with the same report.
 Upon which the Lieutenant Criminel, chagrined at missing his prey, said, that "good wine would at any time make all these fellows quiet."
 (Beze, Hist. des Eglises Ref. de France, tom. i. p.
 20.)
 But "Notre Maitre" was then but young, and had not yet tasted blood.

-if this proved unsuccessful in reclaiming her, he was next, in her presence, to entreat the duke, in his majesty's name, to " sequester her from all society and conversation," that she might not have it in her power to taint the minds of others, to remove her children from her, and not to allow any of the family, of whatever nation they might be, who were accused or strongly suspected of heretical sentiments, to approach her; in fine, he was to bring them to trial, and to pronounce a sentence of exemplary punishment on such as were found guilty, only leaving it to the duke to give such directions as to the mode of process and the infliction of the punishment as that the affair might terminate, so far as justice permitted, without scandal or bringing any public stigma on the duchess and her dependents.
+her children from her, and not to allow any of the family, of whatever nation they might be, who were accused or strongly suspected of heretical sentiments, to approach her; in fine, he was to bring them to trial, and to pronounce a sentence of exemplary punishment on such as were found guilty, only leaving it to the duke to give such directions as to the mode of process and the infliction of punishment, as that the affair might terminate, so far as justice permitted, without causing scandal, or bringing any public stigma on the duchess and her dependents.